Kelvinyu1/bitmap/README.md

 a basic explanation of a cache is, a cache is made out of cache blocks, that hold words (data). so when searching for said data, it has to look block by block, and word by word.
 We have limited space in each, forgot the amount since it also varies, but the idea is that if we load bytes that can hold multiple entry positions, we have much more spatial locality than just loading normal entries.
 So in theory it should lead to less misses and writebacks.
 Well the results will show I am indeed wrong.

+Update: I am so wrong, the opposite of what I was expecting happened.
+While my goal was to improve cache performance, I instead improved run time?????

 # the current progress
 There are two implementations, u8 and u64 bytes.